artsy/doppler/app/views/content/terms.md

 1.3 “Application" means an application, website or other interface.

-1.4 "Your Application” means each application, website or other interface that you develop, own or operate that in any way accesses, uses or interacts with the API.
+1.4 "Your Application” means each non-commercial application, website or other interface that you develop, own or operate that in any way accesses, uses or interacts with the API.

 1.5 “Content” means images, text, information, data, software, computer code, audio, video, and other material.